-Your success relies heavily on consistent and meaningful participation in the above-defined class-related/academic activities.
-Collaborative learning within the curriculum prepares you to be comfortable with the learning team concept that is prevalent in today's workplace.
+Student success relies heavily on consistent and meaningful participation in the above-defined class-related/academic activities.
+Collaborative learning within the curriculum prepares the student to be comfortable with the learning team concept that is prevalent in today's workplace.